3Dpass/pass3d-pool/README.md

 ./target/release/pass3d-pool --help
 ```
 ## Start mining
-Install the official miner according to [3DPass Node](https://github.com/3Dpass/3DP) tutorial.
+Install the [official miner](https://github.com/3Dpass/miner).
 You can also use your own modified miner instead.
 Set up the `port 9833` for the objects to send and run the miner like this:
 ```
-pnpm miner --interval 10 --port 9833
+yarn miner --interval 10 --port 9833
 ```